3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 <img width="520" alt="ohmine-3-grain-reference_800" src="https://user-images.githubusercontent.com/86870826/134672093-8a9a0405-d9a1-4c7c-9d90-0ac4002c9545.png">

-If you are interested to know more about the Ohmine-3-Grain design:
+If you are interested to know more about the Ohmine-3-Grain design you may like to check out the below links:

 [Stockholm Design Lab - Ohmine page](https://www.stockholmdesignlab.se/work/ohmine)